-Oracle, 10 instances enabled with pre existing license model, 40 enabled with bring-your-own-license model.
+Oracle, 10 instances enabled with pre-existing license model, 40 enabled with the bring-your-own-license model.

-Microsoft SQL Server, 10 instances enabled with pre existing license model.
+Microsoft SQL Server, 10 instances enabled with the preexisting license model.

 RDS additionally enables 10 instances for SQL Server bases including the Enterprise, Standard, Web, and Express editions.